Pro gambler: Online betting could be death of horse racing - NewsBreak

 And, crucially for a sports betting analyst, the amount of money bet on the Derby is down 7% since 2019.

-Frankie Taddeo, who writes for Sports Illustrated, says the major apps — including DraftKings and FanDuel –have made betting on all sports so easy that horse racing has lost one of its charms.Kentucky Derby: The official mint julep recipe
+Frankie Taddeo, who writes for Sports Illustrated, says the major apps — including DraftKings and FanDuel –have made betting on all sports so easy that horse racing has lost one of its charms.Santa Claus faces Sarah Palin in Congress run

 On top of that, DraftKings doesn’t offer horse racing bets, and FanDuel makes users leave their mobile app and download another one to do it.
 It’s a clumsy process that is at least part of the reason why the amount of money bet on last year’s Derby is only 3% of what was bet on the most recent Super Bowl .